alexander-ding/enhancements/keps/sig-windows/3636-windows-csi-host-process-pods/README.md

 ```

-Internally the PathExists call is in the file [\<API Group\>/\<version\>/client_generated.go](https://github.com/kubernetes-csi/csi-proxy/blob/c0c6293490fd8aec269685bb4089be56d69921b1/client/groups/volume/v1/client_generated.go)
+Internally the `PathExists` call is in the file [\<API Group\>/\<version\>/client_generated.go](https://github.com/kubernetes-csi/csi-proxy/blob/c0c6293490fd8aec269685bb4089be56d69921b1/client/groups/volume/v1/client_generated.go)
-described above which performs the execution through gRPC, in the proposal we'd need to use the server implementation
+described above, which performs the execution through gRPC.
+In the proposal we'd need to use the server implementation
-instead
+instead:

 ```go
 // note that there is no version in the import